 Heavy Rain Lashes Noida; IMD Issues Yellow Alert For More Showers In Delhi-NCR Today

+Red Alert In Noida Amid Heavy Rain; IMD Forecasts More Showers In Delhi-NCR Today

-The India Meteorological Department issued a yellow alert for Delhi-NCR on Friday after Noida and some parts of the national capital were lashed by heavy rain this morning.
-The IMD alert has been issued for Noida, Ghaziabad, and Delhi, with a forecast of light to moderate or heavy rain along with thunderstorms and lightning.
+The IMD has issued an alert for Noida, Ghaziabad, and Delhi, with a forecast of light to moderate or heavy rain along with thunderstorms and lightning for today.

+Parts of Delhi-NCR were lashed by heavy rain on Friday morning, prompting the India Meteorological Department to issue alerts for more showers today.
+A red alert has been issued for Noida, while an orange alert is in place for several parts of the national capital.

+Earlier the weather department issued a yellow alert for Noida, Ghaziabad, and Gautam Buddha Nagar.
+However, it was later changed and elevated to a red alert.

-According to IMD, the warning applies to South East Delhi, Central Delhi, Shahadra, and East Delhi for today.
+According to IMD, the orange warning applies to South East Delhi, Central Delhi, Shahadra, and East Delhi for today.
+Heavy rain triggered waterloggingin parts of Delhi this morning.

 The weather department's nowcast on Friday said: "Light Rain/ Light Thunderstorm with Lightning (wind speed 30-40 kmph) very likely over parts of South East Delhi, East Delhi, Shahadra, Central Delhi, North East Delhi, South Delhi, New Delhi, West Delhi."